dechaojiang/Softmatter_Printer/README.md

 That's all the things you need to know before you start printing!
 Open my application and try to print something, you will be guided through parameter settings in the application.
 ***

-For more details, please contact us!
+For more details, please reach out!
 ![contact_info](https://github.com/Cheney823/Softmatter_Printer/blob/main/Readme/contact_info_pic.png)